NelsonPython/Driving_Experiment/README.md

 # Driving Experiment

 Get started by configuring each device in the [STEM Lab](https://github.com/NelsonPython/STEM_Lab).
-You can build your own lab by following these [instructions](https://github.com/NelsonPython/AI_Lab) or you can <a href="http://www.NormLTranz.com/contactMe.php">schedule time in the AI Lab</a>.
+You can build your own lab by following these [instructions](https://github.com/NelsonPython/AI_Lab) or you can <a href="http://www.NormLTranz.com/contactMe.php">schedule time in the STEM Lab</a>.

 [AstroPiQuake](AstroPiQuake/README.md)